 Note: I first published these “20 questions” in April 2015, since which the post has been shared thousands of times.
-Also, I’ve been asked by Dr. John Morley, director of the division of geriatric medicine at Saint Louis University, one of the United States foremost authorities on geriatrics, and editor of the Journal of America Medical Directors to reformat the piece and submit it as an editorial for JAMDA.
-This is a “wonderful insight, which should be required reading for all persons who have to work with persons with Alzheimer’s disease,” Dr. Morley wrote in the request to me.
-I’m reposting the piece now for the benefit of new MAS subscribers, and others who may not yet have seen it.
+Also, Dr. John Morley, director of the division of geriatric medicine at Saint Louis University, one of the United States foremost authorities on geriatrics, and former editor of the Journal of America Medical Directors Association called the piece a “wonderful insight, which should be required reading for all persons who have to work with persons with Alzheimer’s disease.”

 It’s a bitterly cold winter night.
 You have recently been drafted into the role of caring for your father who has dementia.
 You are in his house in the country, miles from the nearest town.
 He is a BIG man.
 A strong man who has farmed the land he lives on for decades.
 He believes he’s somewhere else.
 In a strange hotel with strange people.
 And you are one of them.

 Despite the fact that he thinks he doesn’t know you, he wants you to take him home.
 You argue for several hours.
 In the end, he begins to get physically aggressive.
 He tries to break a window when you block him from getting out the door.
 Years later you learn the situation could have been avoided.
 His aggression wasn’t his fault.
 It was yours.

 I have learned through personal experience, reading and research that people with dementia (PWD) behave in logical, natural and understandable ways to stressful situations – just like most of the rest of us do.
 They react as any “normal” person would, but their behaviour is attributed to the disease rather than to whatever catalyst actually sparked it.